100LL/getdata-project/README.md

-# getdata-project
-course project for getting and cleaning data
+# course project for getting and cleaning data